01xdev/01xdev.github.io/_posts/2022-12-31-Inversion-of-Control.md

 assertEquals(userDetails.getAge(), 25);
 ```

-We are directly invoking `getUserDetails` method from `userService` instance obtained from the framework.
-The framework has taken care of binding `userRepository` into `UserService`.
+We are directly invoking the `getUserDetails` method from the `userService` instance obtained from the framework.
+The framework has taken care of binding the `userRepository` into UserService.

 ---

 # Constructor Injection

-In Contructor Injection, the dependencies have to be wired in while initialising the bean.
+In Constructor Injection, the dependencies have to be wired in while initializing the bean.

-Consider the following code for `UserService`
+Consider the following code for UserService

 ```java
 public class UserService {
     private UserRepository userRepository;